 This new way of thinking about employment has benefited one group in particular; stay-at-home mothers are identifying opportunities to start their own businesses, which, conveniently, can be implemented and run from their own homes.
 They no longer have to be either stay at home moms or working moms - they can do both.

-So, whether you're just looking to make a little extra income, or you're serious about becoming the next top female CEO, here are 12 home-based business ideas for moms to inspire you.
+Therefore, if you're just looking to make a little extra income - or you wat to become the next top female CEO - here are nine home-based business ideas to inspire you.

 Although it may sound like a quirky way to make money, arts and crafts are a huge growth area; consumers are always looking to purchase original, unique, hand-made items, and with the advent of eCommerce, it's possible to ship your handiwork anywhere in the world.

 If you have a passion for sewing, painting, jewellery making, knitting, repairing and refurbishing old furniture, baking, pottery, card-making, or bargain hunting, then there is always a potential audience; you could even become a craft instructor and teach others how to explore the wonderful world of arts and craft.